ksandom/colouredWeb/apps/kmail/README.source.md

             * Optional (default): Removes hard-coded colours.
                 * This caters to **all** of the edge cases that I've found so far.
                 * I don't yet know of any way to undo this, should you want to.

+Right now, the default method is to install both methods.
+This gives us the simplicity of the inPlace method, and the versatility of the filter method.